OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/PetApi.md

 api_instance = Petstore::PetApi.new
 pet_id = 789 # Integer | ID of pet to update
 opts = {
-  additional_metadata: "additional_metadata_example", # String | Additional data to pass to server
+  additional_metadata: 'additional_metadata_example', # String | Additional data to pass to server
   file: File.new('/path/to/some/file') # File | file to upload
 }